We compare some of the key factors involved in the production, usage and waste management of each.

-- Just as there is different types of plastic, bamboo can come from different sources and production processes.
 Each different source of bamboo can have a different sustainability footprint (depending on how it’s grown, fibres are processed, etc.)

 – The waste management systems, facilities and technology in a given country or State make a difference to the sustainability not just of different materials, but different waste items and products (because of how different waste materials and items are processed among the different disposal options at different rates)